alvarogonzalezferrer/zerozeroufo/README.md

 * Data will be automatically loaded - unloaded when needed to keep RAM usage to a minimum.

+* Game logic as a singleton: Can you only ever imagine having one of them in your runtime?
+If you can imagine having two, try not to make it a singleton / global now because you're limiting yourself needlessly. - Will it be needed in disparate parts of software, ie, is it very tedious to pass it to everybody who needs it?
+If the answer to both of those is yes, then make it a global or singleton.

+* Statements of the form "never use x-feature" are always nonsensical.
+Use features when it makes sense to do so, and don't use them when it doesn't.

 **Random ramblings**

 * I'm pretty tired of recruiters wasting my time, they don't know anything about programming, and they judge without knowing.